The Paradox of Power: Why Speed is the Enemy of Precision

 Torque Delivery: Electronic Cutoff vs. Mechanical Clutches

-A common misconception in the hobbyist community is that a mechanical clutch is the best way to prevent overtightening.
+A common misconception is that a mechanical clutch is the best way to prevent overtightening.
 While mechanical clutches are useful for drywall or automotive assembly, they are often too blunt for delicate electronics.

 The Problem with Mechanical Clutches

 Mechanical clutches rely on a spring-loaded ball-and-detent system.
 These systems have inherent "stiction" (static friction) and a high degree of variance.
-In our experience with precision drivers, we often see professionals disable the mechanical clutch entirely.
-They find it too unpredictable for screws that require less than 0.2 N.m of torque.
+In our experience with precision drivers, many professionals find mechanical clutches unpredictable for screws requiring less than 0.2 N·m of torque—a typical threshold for smartphone and laptop internals.

 The Superiority of Electronic Torque Control